Olávio

-Olávio dos Santos Lima Filho (born 10 September 1993), simply known as Olávio, is a Brazilian professional footballer who plays for Brusque.
+Olávio dos Santos Lima Filho (born 10 September 1993), simply known as Olávio, is a Brazilian professional footballer who plays for Bylis in the Albanian Kategoria Superiore.
 He previous played as a centre-back and midfielder, and currently plays as a forward.

 Career

 Ólávio started his career as a centre-back at Icasa, and played the first 10 years of his career in this position.
 And it was exactly at the Icasa, in 2020 where the player found himself as a forward, scoring 7 goals in 11 matches for the club.
 In 2022 he was top scorer and state champion with Campinense.
 He had a quick spell at Chiangrai United F.C. and in 2023 signed with Brusque.

 In August 2024, Olavio transferred to Athletic Club from São João del-Rei, where he played in only two matches.
 In 2025, he transferred to Shijiazhuang Gongfu, a China League One club.
 In July, he returned to Brusque again.